The Hidden Wounds: Generational Trauma and The Mother Wound

 In Romantic & Personal Relationships – Attracting emotionally unavailable partners, fear of abandonment, difficulty trusting, struggling to express needs without guilt, and repeating unhealthy relationship cycles.

-In Your Career & Success – Fear of taking up space, playing small, difficulty setting boundaries at work, perfectionism, imposter syndrome, and feeling unworthy of recognition or advancement.
+In Your Career & Success – Fear of taking up space, playing small, difficulty setting boundaries at work, perfectionism and overworking, imposter syndrome, and feeling unworthy of recognition or advancement.

 Symptoms of the Mother Wound & Generational Trauma